zouzias/rediswebcaching/README.md

 # Redis Servlet Caching <a href="https://travis-ci.org/zouzias/rediswebcaching.svg?branch=master"><img src="https://travis-ci.org/zouzias/rediswebcaching.svg?branch=master"/></a>

-This project provides an implementation for caching HTTP GET requests that are handled by Java Servlets.
+This project provides an implementation for the following problem:

+<h5> Cache the content of custom HTTP GET requests that are handled by Java Servlets.</h5>

-More precisely, this project provides an implementation of a web caching mechanism of Java Servlets (HTTP GET requests) using Redis key-value store (http://redis.io/) and Servlet Filters.
+This project uses the Redis key-value store (http://redis.io/) as its caching service and servlet Filters for agnostically implementing caching.

+The caching mechanism is implemented via Servlet Filters and therefore it is easy to add or remove the caching functionality from the servlet container.

 ### Introduction